liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/08-creating-teams-for-advanced-site-membership-management.markdown

 That's it!
 It's easy to give groups of site users appropriate permissions to perform their tasks.
 This chapter has provided an introduction to Liferay site management.
 You’ve learned how to use Liferay to create multiple sites with different membership types.
-You’ve also seen how easy it is to create and manage sites and to create and manage pages within a site in Liferay.
+You've also seen how easy it is to create and manage sites and to create and manage pages within a site in Liferay.
 Next, you'll begin working with web content.